Ten Tips for Better Role-Playing in "Skyrim"

 6. Eat, Sleep, and Get Married

 Skyrim is overflowing with things for your character to do, especially in the realm of food and drink.
 You can even combine food items in cooking pots to create new dishes or hunt, skin, and roast your own meat.
-Skyrim also lets you rent rooms in inns, or buy a house and sleep in your own bed.
+You can rent rooms in inns, or buy a house and sleep in your own bed.
 It even lets you get married.

 While engaging in these activities doesn't necessarily do you much good from a gameplay perspective, they can work wonders from a role-playing perspective.
 Making a point of eating a couple of times a day and getting a few hours of sleep every night can enhance the experience to a more realistic one and feel less like you're controlling some sort of fake hologram.